-The E.U. also has laws and regulations, including the GDPR, dealing with the collection, use and processing of personal data of individuals located in the E.U. and EEA, which are often more restrictive than those in the U.S., including, for example under the GDPR, mandatory data breach notification, new and strengthened rights for data subjects (e.g., the right to erasure of personal data, data portability, etc.), detailed disclosures to data subjects (including disclosure of the legal basis on which personal data is processed), additional obligations when contracting with service providers and which restrict transfers of personal data from the E.U. or EEA to the U.S. (and other non-EEA countries unless deemed 'adequate' by the E.U.
+The E.U. and EEA (and their member states) also have laws and regulations, including the GDPR, dealing with the collection, use and processing of personal data of individuals located in the E.U. or EEA, which are often more restrictive than those in the U.S., including, for example under the GDPR, mandatory data breach notification, new and strengthened rights for data subjects, detailed disclosures to data subjects, additional obligations when contracting with service providers and which restrict transfers of personal data from the E.U. or EEA to the U.S. (and other non-EEA countries unless deemed 'adequate' by the E.U.
 Commission) unless certain requirements are met.
 We are working with external advisers to undertake a robust program that we believe will ensure compliance with these obligations which is likely to require us to expend capital and other resources.
 Our obligations under the GDPR may conflict with the requirements of other privacy laws and regulations in other jurisdictions and our practices relating to personal data may differ globally in response to local requirements.
 In addition, these rules are from time to time under scrutiny.
 For example, there is ongoing litigation challenging the commonly used transfer mechanism under the GDPR, the E.U.
 Commission approved model clauses.
-It is uncertain whether the model clauses (also called "standard contractual clauses") will be invalidated by the European courts.
+It is possible that the model clauses (also called "standard contractual clauses") will be invalidated by the European courts.